 Rear Adm.
 Kristen B. Fabry assumed command of DLA Land and Maritime, Columbus, Ohio, July 17, 2020, after coming from U.S. Pacific Fleet where she served as Director, Logistics, Fleet Supply and Ordnance.

-As DLA Land & Maritime Commander, she oversees the end-to-end integration of the DLA Land and Maritime Supply Chains delivering repair parts to all Military Services.
-She directs the efforts of more than 2,500 associates at 37 locations worldwide, to include three DLA Depot Level Reparable detachments and four detachments supporting U.S. Naval Shipyards.
+As DLA Land and Maritime Commander, she oversees the end-to-end integration of the DLA Land and Maritime Supply Chains delivering repair parts to all Military Services.
+She directs the efforts of more than 2,500 associates at 37 locations worldwide to include three DLA Depot Level Reparable detachments, four detachments supporting U.S. Naval Shipyards and at deployed units.
 DLA Land and Maritime’s core functions include purchasing materiel, monitoring inventory levels, maintaining technical data, and assuring quality conformance of approximately two million spare and repair parts utilized by more than 19,000 military units and federal and civilian agencies.
-In 2019, DLA Land and Maritime’s sales exceeded $4.1 billion.
+In 2020, DLA Land and Maritime’s sales exceeded $4 billion.

 Rear Adm.
 Fabry was appointed to the United States Naval Academy from Silverdale, Washington earning a Bachelor of Science from Annapolis in 1991, a Master of Business Administration from Harvard Business School, a Master of Arts in National Defense and Strategic Studies from the Naval War College; and is a graduate of the Darden School of Business, University of Virginia and Wharton School of Business, University of Pennsylvania Executive Education Programs.
 She also holds a certificate in Supply Chain Operations from Pennsylvania State University.